 Even though most middle market firms do not experience working capital gaps and the majority believe that their existing approach to working capital management works just fine, the data strongly suggests that companies have significant opportunities to free up more cash in their businesses.
-Companies that make the effort to create a culture around working capital management improvements, to compare their performance against their industry peers, and to put policies and procedures in place around payables, receivables, inventory, and digitization may quickly unlock millions of dollars currently tied up in less-than-optimal practices that can be added to their free cash flow.
+Companies that make the effort to create a culture around working capital improvements, to compare their performance against their industry peers, and to put policies and procedures in place around payables, receivables, inventory, and digitization may quickly unlock millions of dollars currently tied up in less-than-optimal practices.
 That increased liquidity can go a long way toward making these companies more agile and competitive in how they do business, or making them much more attractive and valuable to potential investors.

-Furthermore, when companies begin to take a strategic approach to working capital management-perhaps by viewing working capital metrics based on ROI or by considering how more free cash could be used for other purposes to generate greater returns for the business-it can help set the stage for overall business growth strategy.
+Furthermore, when companies begin to take a strategic approach to working capital management-perhaps by viewing working capital based on ROI or how the cash could be used for other purposes to generate greater returns for the business-it can help set the stage for overall business growth strategy.
 It becomes a launching point for businesses to begin thinking about how they can make their companies more efficient and competitive across the board, including a focus on the right products or services and the right customers, based on working capital analytics.
 In other words, the focus shifts from just revenue growth to a more strategic look at what the company should be selling and how it should be managing its inventory to maximize profitability.